Sign up for Office 365

 3. New Office 365 users who have been assigned a temporary password by their Tenant Admins, should always use the browser first to update their password to a permanent one & then configure their account in the app.

-Users can access their primary & archive mailboxes using the app.
+FEATURES Mail Users can access their primary & archive mailboxes using the app on iPad.
+Archive mailbox access does not work in the iPhone app.
 The app does not support access to other user’s mailboxes if/when shared with the app user.
 Users can’t create new folders using the app.
 Inbox Rules are also not available for configuration.
 User can swipe on a message in either direction to view more message related options like delete, flag, move, etc. The swipe operation can be performed on multiple messages at the same time and then user can choose to take a single action on all selected messages.
 Drafts folder is synched among Outlook, OWA (in a browser) & the app so all content can be accessed using any of these clients at any time.

 Some common limitations between OWA in a browser and the app are: